gitkatrin/gesture_project/train_hand_datasets.md

 6. go back into the terminal and go to path ```cd workspace/training_demo```
 7. run the script with ```python3 csv_to_tfrecord.py```

+### 2.2.2 Change Configuragtion File for Training
+ - change batch_size to 4

+### 2.2.3 Change Configuragtion File for Evaluation
+ - change batch_size to 1

 [comment]: # (---------------------------------------------------------------------------------------------------------------------------------------------------------------)

 # 3. Training